How can I help?

 As part of this course, you'll:

-• Investigate the place where education and psychology meet and focus on developing the skills required for working with children and young people
+• Explore the intersection of education and psychology while building essential skills for working with children and young people in a variety of settings

-• Think about the future of education and how we can use psychology as a driver of change
+• Shape the future of education by using psychology as a driver for positive change

 Please note this course is not accredited by the British Psychological Society (BPS) and completion will not lead to chartered Educational Psychologist status.